yuanxiaoyu087-dot/lmstudiomobile/PROJECT_STATUS.md

 - **State Guards:** Hardened the sendMessage logic with strict state guards to prevent parallel message processing and accidental "double-sends."
 - **UI Responsiveness:** Improved UI responsiveness by disabling message input while the model is actively thinking/generating.

+### Version 1.0.7 – Inference Stability & History Persistence

+- **Native Stability: LLM Context Reset:** Fixed "Decode failed with code: -1" error by implementing proper KV-cache clearing (`llama_memory_clear`) and sampler reset in the JNI layer.
+This ensures a clean model state for every new request.
+- **Partial Content Persistence:** Refactored the generation engine with `try-finally` and `NonCancellable` logic.
+The assistant's response is now guaranteed to be saved to the database even if the generation is manually stopped or interrupted by navigation.
+- **Robust Conversation History:** Removed session-based message filtering that caused context loss during app restarts.
+The system now consistently uses the last 20 messages for context, making the conversation history persistent across sessions.
+- **Seamless UI Reconnection:** Added automatic state synchronization on screen initialization.
+If the model is generating in the background, the UI now instantly "picks up" the active streaming content upon returning to the chat screen.
+- **Anti-Flicker Polish:** Implemented a short delay before clearing the streaming state, eliminating the UI "blink" between the end of real-time generation and the appearance of the message from the local database.

 ```